GeCo: Evaluating Geometric Consistency for Video Generation via Motion and Structure: Acknowledgements

-\myparagraph{Acknowledgement.} This project is supported in part by NSF grant CRCNS-2309041.
+This project is supported in part by NIH grant R01HD104969 and NSF grant CRCNS-2309041.
 The views and conclusions contained herein are those of the authors and do not represent the official policies or endorsements of these institutions.